Skip to main content gottem — one API for every scraper.

 03:41:14 ERR medium scraper: 403 Forbidden (cloudflare challenge)

-03:41:18 WARN dev.to: got HTML but readability extraction returned null
+03:41:18 WARN dev.to: HTML returned but readability extraction null

 03:41:19 INFO pipeline: 1/6 sources returned usable content

-Every web page is 90% navigation, ads, and layout.
-Spider isolates the article and returns just the content you need.
+Every web page is mostly navigation, ads, and layout.
+Spider isolates the article and returns just the content with structured metadata.

 {